rafarodsa/AAMParallelFitting/README.md

 # Active Appearance Model C++ Library with Parallel Fitting implemented with OpenMP

-This implementation was based on the Based on the AAM Library of GreatYao: https://github.com/greatyao/aamlibrary and the parallel fitting algorithm was based the parallel algorithm designed in "Efficient parallel Implementation of Active Appeareance Model Fitting Algorithm on GPU" by Wang, Ma, Zhu et Sun.
+This implementation was based on the AAM Library of GreatYao: https://github.com/greatyao/aamlibrary and the parallel fitting algorithm was based on the parallel algorithm designed in "Efficient parallel Implementation of Active Appeareance Model Fitting Algorithm on GPU" by Wang, Ma, Zhu et Sun for CUDA; in this project adapted to OpenMP

 ## Dependencies
 - opencv 1.0 or later